 Astrology is astronomy brought down to Earth and applied towards the affairs of men

 -Ralph Waldo Emerson

 Astronomy is the scientific learning of planets and all other celestial objects to study their origins, interrelationships and future movements.
-Astronomy is the study of how the celestial objects motion and changes affects the everyday human life and nature.
+Astrology is the study of how the celestial objects motion and changes affects the everyday human life and nature.

 Is Astrology a science?

 Through scientific examination, astronomy means to assist people to better understand the universe and divine articles through perception and research.
 As a multidisciplinary field, there is a sum of 17 subdisciplines.
 Huge progress has been made thanks to the use of innovative strategies and communication across different academic spheres.
 Astronomers direct this broad research using specialist computer programs and measuring tools.
 Telescopes and satellites are generally used to dissect and gather information.

 There is a lot of discussion about whether astrology ought to be viewed as a real part of a science or deemed merely mystical.
 Given the name "Mother of all sciences," the focal ideas of astrology are taken from hypotheses that go past the domains of logical examination.
 Astrology incorporates a few components of genuine science, such as specific vocabulary, math, and puzzling graphs.
 In spite of this, mysterious speculations have little legitimacy.
 Astrologers don't differentiate between differing cases using logic.
 These contentions spin around the idea of energy strategies, like yoga and Feng Shui, which likewise have negligible logical help.
 With little proof and with prominence given to fantasies and superstition, astrology falls under the umbrella of pseudoscience.